nelmio/NelmioSecurityBundle/README.md

     nelmio_security:
         external_redirects:
             override: /foo

+If you want to display the URL that was blocked on the overriding page you can specify the `forward_as` parameter, which defines which query parameter will receive the URL.
+For example using the config below, doing a redirect to `http://example.org/` will be overridden to `/external-redirect?redirUrl=http://example.org/`.

+    # redirect and forward the overridden URL
+    nelmio_security:
+        external_redirects:
+            override: /external-redirect
+            forward_as: redirUrl

 Since it's quite common to have to redirect outside the website for legit reasons, typically OAuth logins and such, you can whitelist a few domain names.
 All their subdomains